-- Footways with a minimum running width of 2.0m; - Reduced carriageway (single lane one-way) with enhanced pedestrian facilities at R810 Naas Road / Old Naas Road junction; - Removal of left-turn slip lane on R810 Naas Road to Kylemore Road; - Proposed raised tables added to accesses off Walkinstown Avenue; - Proposed raised tables added to a number of accesses off the R110 Long Mile Road; and - New Toucan crossing on the R110 Long Mile Road to serve schools.
-The Toucan crossings on R110 Long Mile Road would be enhanced by the introduction of raised tables to slow vehicle speeds.
+- Footways with a minimum running width of 2.0m; - Reduced carriageway (single lane one-way) with enhanced pedestrian facilities at R810 Naas Road / Old Naas Road junction; - Removal of left-turn slip lane on R810 Naas Road to Kylemore Road; - Proposed raised tables added to accesses off Walkinstown Avenue; and - Proposed raised tables added to a number of accesses off the R110 Long Mile Road.

+New Toucan crossing on the R110 Long Mile Road to serve schools.
+The Toucan crossings on R110 Long Mile Road would be enhanced by the introduction of raised tables to slow vehicle speedsThe assessment of the qualitative impacts on the pedestrian infrastructure for Section 6 of the Proposed Scheme is summarised in Table 6.50 along with the accompanying sensitivity for each junction and the resultant significance of impact.